If you are under 18, please make sure you have your parents’ permission before providing us with any personal details.

 Be confident and responsible for your own health.
 You shouldn’t leave the decision to use condoms up to someone else – if you want to use them then take the lead.
 It’s your body and you’re right to want to look after your health.

 If someone makes a big deal about you wanting to use condoms, consider if this is the sort of person you want to be having sex with.
-If you still feel shy or embarrassed talking about condoms, here are some things you can do to feel more comfortable:
+If you still feel shy or embarrassed talking about condoms, there are some things you can do to feel more comfortable.

 Condoms and consent

 You shouldn’t ever feel pressured to have sex without a condom in the same way you shouldn’t ever feel pressured to have sex.
 It doesn’t matter if you are using another method of contraception or if you have had sex with the same person before without a condom – you have the right to choose to use condoms every time.If you have agreed to use condoms, but during sex your partner removes the condom without telling you, this is considered non-consensual condom removal – otherwise known as “stealthing”.
-Stealthing is illegal and is a prosecutable offence.
+Stealthing is a form of sexual assault and is illegal.
 If this happens to you, then you can contact Brook or another sexual health service for support and help with next steps.
+Find out more about sexual assault and how to get support.

 100% FREE & CONFIDENTIAL